SigNoz/signoz.io/blog/2021-12-18-distributed-tracing-span.md

 ### What are spans composed of?

-A span contains a span context that uniquely identifies the request the span is part of.
-Spans can provide request, error, and duration metrics that can be used to debug availability and performance issues.

-You can also add span attributes to provide more context to your operations.
-Span attributes are key-value pairs that can be used to provide additional context on a span about the specific operation it tracks.
+**Span attributes:**<br></br> Span attributes are key-value pairs that can be used to provide additional context on a span about the specific operation it tracks.
+They serve as descriptive elements, providing more information about the operation being performed within the span.

+**Span context:**<br></br> A Span context uniquely identifies the request a span is part of.
+It serves as a container holding critical information that links together spans across various services and machines.
+Span context consists of three core components:

+- **Trace ID:** The same trace ID as in the trace context, linking spans to the broader trace.
+- **Span ID:** A unique identifier for each span within the trace, which is crucial for distinguishing the span's role within the trace.
+- **Timestamps:** Timing details for span creation.

+These contexts are propagated to child spans, ensuring that related spans are linked together for effective correlation of activities across distributed systems.
+Span contexts are instrumental in building a detailed and informative picture of the entire workflow or request, which is useful for effective troubleshooting of distributed transactions and gaining deep insights into system behavior.

 Let us see details of a selected span in an APM tool like [SigNoz](https://signoz.io/).